chakravarthi589/Event-based-Vision_Resources/README.md

 - No Papers on event-based vision / event-based camera / neuromorphic sensors

 ---
-## Event-based Vision in the Era of Generative AI
+## WACV 2025 Workshop on Event-based Vision in the Era of Generative AI
 - To be Updated ...

 ## IROS 2024 Workshop on Embodied Neuromorphic AI